We NOW have DRIVE THROUGH UNITS!

 Bicycle handlebars should be loosened and turned sideways.
 Don't forget to keep the chains and pedals covered, otherwise grease and oil might rub off on other items.
 Small mirrors should be carefully wrapped and packed in boxes.
 Cardboard should be used to cover large paintings, artwork, or wall mirrors.
 When possible, these items will be kept safe in wardrobe boxes.
 Because your outdoor furniture may be too bulky or heavy to move in one piece, you may need to disassemble it.
 If so, be sure to place the nuts and bolts in a plastic bag and attach it to the furniture.
 Carpets and rugs should be rolled up and carefully secured with tape or rope.
 Wrapping sharp edges on any tools or attachments will help prevent injury.
 Power tools should be packed with plenty of cushioning.
 Be sure to tie or tape your tool chests securely closed.
 A very important reminder is to carefully dispose of the gasoline and oil from your lawn mower and other machinery, as well as any flammable or poisonous household products.
 Remember not to pack rags that are soiled with fuel.
 They should be properly disposed of to avoid spontaneous combustion.

 Our rates are very competitive.
 We offer “Specials” that make our rates extremely attractive.
 We don’t require a security deposit.
-We do have a $10.00 administration fee that can be waived if you sign up for automatic payment on your credit card.
 We encourage everyone to stop by and take a tour with our friendly and knowledgeable manager.
 We will analyze your specific storage needs.
 We offer a fenced and gated property, an on-site manager, 24-hour access (upon request) and more.
 Please inquire directly for pricing and current specials.

 What size units do you have and what size do I need?